itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

     W = W_{old} + W_{new}

-And this procedure generate us a new weight wich weoulb be valid for both stored patterns.
+And this procedure generate us a new weight that would be valid for the both stored patterns.
-Later you can add another patterns using the same steps.
+Later you can add another patterns using the same algorithm.

-But if you need to store the multiple vectors inside the network at the same time you don't need to compute the weight for the each vector and than add them.
+But if you need store the multiple vectors inside the network at the same time you don't need to compute the weight for the each vector and than sum up them.
 If you have a matrix :math:`X \in \Bbb R^{m\times n}` where each row is the input vector, then you can just make product between it transpose and itself.

 .. math::